 Osborne has a population of around 1300 residents, and every year the population is dropping.
-The main difference between Osborne and other areas from Kansas offering free land is that they allow you to also build with commercial intent, although the local economy is struggling to say the last.
+The main difference between Osborne and other areas from Kansas offering free land is that they allow you to also build with commercial intent, although the local economy is struggling to say the least.
 It probably wouldn’t be a good idea to set up a business here, although if you work in an industry like IT then this might just be the right place for you.

-You will need to pay a deposit of around $500 when you get the land, this is basically a guarantee which you will get back after you complete your house or commercial property.
+You will need to pay a deposit of around $500 when you get the land, this is basically a guarantee that you will get back after you complete your house or commercial property.
 The good news is that you can live both completely off the grid and partially off the grid in this town.

 7. New Haven CT

 New Haven offers a lot for people who want to move to the area, it offers up to $30,000 in forgivable loans for renewable energy and free college tuition to students who graduate from the New Haven public school, although the free college tuition is only applicable in the state.
 In addition to this if you have taken up a loan to build a house and you have lived there for at least 10 years then you will not have to pay the loan back.

 Plainville has a population of around 2000 residents, and the local authorities are giving away land for free.
 The plots of land are fairly large, although you will have to make a deposit of $500 when you get the land, and after you complete the house you will get the deposit back.
 You have around 18 months to finish the house, although you can extend it in most cases, just make sure to speak with the authorities if this is a possibility.
 The program is called Free Homesites http://rookscounty.net/free_homesites.